alexkwood/nodejs_spanish_flashcards/ISSUES.md

 * what's the proper way to set global app variables that get inherited by exported modules?
   - or is there something better than require() for sub-files?

-* ObjectID.createFromHexString() doesn't work -- how to query mongodb by ID?
-  - BSON.ObjectID()

 * what's the best way to pass an _id for editing? hidden field seems clunky.

 * on mongodb save/update, update() returns no result in callback, is it safe to assume success?